chaoxu/delivery_tracker/README.md

 This code requires a lot of libraries.
 Need to un the following first.

-`pip install yaml requests xmltodict dict2xml tabulate bs4 tracking_url dateparser`
+`pip install pyyaml requests xmltodict dict2xml tabulate bs4 tracking_url dateparser`

 You need a `config.yml` file.
 You also need to [get an access key for UPS API](https://www.ups.com/upsdeveloperkit?loc=en_US).
 See `example_config.yml` to see what you need.